April 22, 2020

 Jail Docket will be held via video conferencing.

-Uncontested or other non-essential matters, including probate and guardianship cases, may be conducted via telephone, a reliable video-conferencing method currently available (FaceTime) or via Zoom.
+Uncontested or other non-essential contested matters, including civil, probate and guardianship cases, will be held remotely.
+Hearings may be conducted via telephone, a reliable video-conferencing method currently available (FaceTime) or via Zoom.
 The Texas Office of Court Administration (OCA) has provided for the ability to conduct court proceedings remotely via Zoom, an online video conferencing platform.
 All documents, including proposed orders, shall be e-filed prior to the hearing.
+Please call or email the court for a setting date and time.

 For the public, The Open Courts Provision of Texas law allows all Texans access to court proceedings.
 The Judge, Bailiff and Court Reporter will conduct the hearings in open court.
-In addition, Zoom allows a judge to easily stream the proceedings to the public.
+In addition, Zoom allows a judge to easily stream the proceedings to the public via YouTube or Facebook.
 The public may view or listen to the proceedings, but VIDEO OR AUDIO RECORDING IS PROHIBITED.
 All courtroom rules and safety measures MUST be followed by Order of the Court.

 IF ANYBODY IS HAVING SYMPTOMS SIMILAR TO COVID-19, RECENTLY TRAVELLED INTERNATIONALLY OR OUT OF STATE, OR HAS COME IN CONTACT WITH SOMEONE WHO HAS TRAVELLED OR IS SICK, DO NOT COME TO COURT.
-CONTACT THE COURT AND THE COURT WILL MAKE THE NECESSARY SCHEDULING CHANGES TO ACCOMMODATE.
+CONTACT THE COURT AND THE COURT WILL MAKE THE NECESSARY SCHEDULING CHANGES TO ACCOMMODATE YOU.

 DOCUMENTS WHICH REQUIRE THE COURT’S SIGNATURE SHALL BE SUBMITTED VIA E-FILE.